chrisgrieser/twitter-workspace-for-drafts/README.md

 **Overcome with the 280-character-limit**
 - Visually indicate character limit.
 - Insert common abbreviations (e.g. `with` ➞  `w/`) to stay under the character limit.
 Currently only for [English and German](https://github.com/chrisgrieser/twitter-workspace-for-drafts/blob/main/shorten_list.csv), but you can suggest  additions in other languages.
 Feel free to create an [issue](https://github.com/chrisgrieser/twitter-workspace-for-drafts/issues) or a pull make a pull request.
--  `Emojify`Save even more characters by replacing your text with various emojis (e.g. `dog` ➞ `🐶`).
+-  `Emojify`: Save even more characters by replacing your text with various emojis (e.g. `dog` ➞ `🐶`).
 Define your own emoji replacement.
 -  Automatically suggest splits for the Tweet Storm.

 **Download Tweets**